wlsf82/EngageSphere/README.md

 Run `npm run test:frontend:gui` to run the GUI tests.

-> To use the above script, the frontend server should be up and running.
+> To use the above script, both the backend and frontend servers should be up and running.

-Or, run `npm run test:frontend:gui:with:server` to automatically start the server, run the tests, and shut it down.
+Or, run `npm run test:frontend:gui:with:servers` to automatically start the servers, run the tests, and shut them down.

+> The GUI tests include a small suite of accessibility (a11y) tests.

 ### API tests